prof-rossetti/intro-to-python/exercises/web-app/README.md

 ### Deploying to Production

-After demonstrating the ability to successfully run the web app locally, repeat the process that you followed when [deploying a Web Service](/exercises/web-service/deploying.md) to upload the source code onto a remote server and configure environment variables, etc.
+After demonstrating the ability to successfully run the web app locally, repeat the process that you followed when [deploying a web service](/exercises/web-service/deploying.md) to upload the source code onto a remote server and configure environment variables, etc.

 In addition to the previous steps, you'll also need to create a special file called the "Procfile" to instruct the Heroku server which command to invoke in order to run the app: